 This year brings new LEGO Jurassic World 2018 sets!
 After a long hiatus since 2015, LEGO brings the iconic dinosaurs of the Jurassic Park franchise back, and more interesting and varied than ever in the LEGO Fallen Kingdom subtheme.
 Let’s take a look!

-- LEGO Jurassic World 2018 Sets: Fallen Kingdom Announced
+- LEGO Jurassic World 2018 Sets: Fallen Kingdom Guide

 - What should we expect?